eersnington/workflow-cloudflare-world/packages/world-cloudflare/HOW_IT_WORKS.md

 ```

 The `handleQueueMessage` function:
-1. Deserializes the queue message
+1. Validates and deserializes the queue message payload.
-2. Creates an embedded world instance
+2. Sends the payload to the workflow or step handler via the configured service binding (preferred) or HTTPS origin so the same generated routes that served the initial request can continue execution.
-3. Forwards the message to the embedded world's queue handler
+3. Returns `{ retryAfterSeconds }` when a handler responds with a `timeoutSeconds` hint so the consumer can request a delayed retry from Cloudflare Queues.

-4. Embedded world makes HTTP requests to execute workflow/step logic
+This means queue retries, idempotency, and the `createQueueHandler` contract exactly match other worlds even though the infrastructure backing them is Cloudflare-native.

 ## Edge Runtime Considerations